-Requests for the issue or redemption of Units may be made to the Administrator by means of the forms provided for this purpose on the Website.
+Requests for the issue or redemption of Units may be made to the Administrator.
 The Administrator will inform the Fund Manager.
 The Fund Manager is not obliged to honor a request for an issue or redemption of Units.
-(See Section 15, "Subscription", and Section 16, "Redemption" of the Prospectus)
+(See Section 14, "Subscription", and Section 15, "Redemption".)